by Sharon Dormer

 Shirley Mitchell

-Marvellous.
 I am her, she is me.
 I know how it feels, pulling on those garments, taking pleasure from those birds, blossoming briefly in the warmth of that precious act of unconditional benevolence

 Brian Cunningham